xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-data-binding-source.md

 #### Binding a Vector of Character Vectors

-WPF data binding provides the means to bind controls that display lists of items, such as the `ListBox`, `ListView`, and `TreeView` controls, to collections of data.
-These controls are all based upon the `ItemsControl` class.
-To bind an `ItemsControl` to a collection object, you use its ItemsSource property.
+WPF data binding provides the means to bind controls that display lists of items, such as the ListBox, ListView, and TreeView controls, to collections of data.
+These controls are all based upon the ItemsControl class.
+To bind an ItemsControl to a collection object, you use its ItemsSource property.

 This example illustrates how to bind a variable which contains a vector of character vectors.